daxter-army/image-to-ascii-art/readme.md

 # Imagescii
 ### Convert high resolution images to amazing looking Ascii Arts
-* A simple & powerful tool that lets you convert, your high definition and high resolution, to amazing ASCII Art image
+* A simple & powerful tool that lets you convert, your high definition and high resolution images, to amazing ASCII Art images

 ## Screenshots & sample results
 <table>